umcu/clinlp/README.md

 nlp.add_pipe('clinlp_sentencizer')
 ```

-It is designed to detect sentence boundaries, whenever a character that demarks a sentence ending begins (e.g. newline, period, question mark).
-It also correctly detects enumerations (e.g. starting with `-` or `*`).
+It is designed to detect sentence boundaries in clinical text, whenever a character that demarks a sentence ending is matched (e.g. newline, period, question mark).
+It also correctly detects items in an enumerations (e.g. starting with `-` or `*`).

 ### Entity matcher